-Boxing and baseball were the most popular sports in which Latinos participated in the twentieth century.
-The rodeo that had its origins in the nineteenth century continued to be popular, and Latinos also participated in soccer, handball, tennis, and football, among others.
-Sports continued to be a means through which Latinos forged a separate identity in the U.S while at the same time cementing ties of commonality with other Latinos.
-By 1930, more than 25 sports and recreational clubs had been established for and by Latinos in California.251 By mid-century, the Latino presence in sports was slowly increasing at both the amateur and professional levels; this included both players and coaches.
+through which Latinos forged a separate identity in the U.S while at the same time cementing ties of commonality with other Latinos.
+By 1930, more than 25 sports and recreational clubs had been established for and by Latinos in California.
+By mid-century, the Latino presence in sports was slowly increasing at both the amateur and professional level; this included both players and coaches.
 The equality sought in the Chicano movement of the 1960s also extended to sports, as Latinos demanded more equality on the playing field.
 In the 1960s and later, they became increasingly recognized as professional players with real talent, and the first professional star players emerged.